-What I mean by that is get a NoChoke harness or stop jerking on their leash.
+What I mean by that is, get a NoChoke harness and stop having to jerk on their leash to control them.

 Take a good hard look at the other harness on the market today (especially the ones that say they are “choke free” or “non-choking”) to specifically see how the force is transferred from the leash where you hold on, to the point of stress placed onto your dog.
 It usually flows directly down the leash, across the top of the dog, straight to the front of the neck.

 Don't just look at other harnesses that say they are "Non-Choking" or "Choke Free" make sure that you try them on in the store and have a friend call your dog from a distance.
 Look closely at where the pressure points are occurring on your dog.